What is Community Skills Program®?

 Community Skills Program® is a post-acute rehabilitation program aimed at community integration.
 Services take place following discharge from inpatient, day hospital, or outpatient services, or in conjunction with day hospital or outpatient services.

-Community Skills Program has offices in Marlton, New Jersey, and in Philadelphia and Wyomissing, Pennsylvania.
+Community Skills Program has offices in Marlton, New Jersey, and in Philadelphia and Wyomissing, Pennsylvania, and a part-time arrangement for space in Wormleysburg, PA.
 However, since the thrust of Community Skills Program is community integration, our staff work one-on-one with their clients in their clients' homes/communities to enable them to maximize self-directed, responsible behavior, live as independently as possible in the community, and achieve a satisfactory or better quality of life.
 Therefore, the location of our services is wherever our clients live.
 Our offices are for administrative purposes and for some group activities for clients (for example, our Vocational Adjustment Group in Philadelphia) and staff.

 Although Community Skills Program initially served primarily persons with moderate to severe closed head injuries, the benefits of its treatment model led to referrals of persons with mild traumatic brain injury and other neurologic impairments (such as penetrating gunshot wounds, anoxia, post-concussion syndrome, brain tumors, encephalitis, stroke, cerebral palsy, multiple sclerosis, and epilepsy), learning disabilities, autism spectrum disorders, attention deficit disorder, attention deficit hyperactivity disorder, and mental health issues.